bettercallsean/ClickyController/README.md

 # ClickController

-## A C# library for controlling mouse and keyboard input through code.
+## A C# library for controlling mouse and keyboard input on Windows through code.

 ![automation_example](images/automation_example.gif)